serhii-mohilnii/api-docs/Private/http-main-v4.md

             "memo": "",                                                                                   // deposit memo
             "fee": "0",                                                                                   // deposit fee
             "status": 15,                                                                                 // transactions status
+            "systemType": "",                                                                             // transaction special purpose type.
+Empty if transaction have no special functions
             "network": null,                                                                              // if currency is multinetwork
             "transactionHash": "a275a514013e4e0f927fd0d1bed215e7f6f2c4c6ce762836fe135ec22529d886",        // deposit transaction hash
             "confirmations": {                                                                            // if transaction status == 15 you can see this object